lowtze/latin-books/A Latin reader for the lower forms in schools - H J Hardy/Latin Reader - H J Hardy.md

 50. discidissent ; from discindo.

 7 52.
 Thesmophorie ; festival of Demeter at Athens.
-da Jd p——
+da Jd pï¿½ï¿½
 NOTES 143

 63. Helotes; see 90.
 MEME b

 67. tempus . . . quo ; *'time in which."

-67. dare non dubitarit ; ** he did not liesitate to give ;" (1) dubito—
+67. dare non dubitarit ; ** he did not liesitate to give ;" (1) dubitoï¿½

-**[ hesitate," is usually followed by inf.; but (2) non dubito quin —I do not doubt that.
+**[ hesitate," is usually followed by inf.; but (2) non dubito quin ï¿½I do not doubt that.
 EE

 69. facto ; perf. part. pass., abl.

 80. Sunt qui; (1) with subj., in a general indefinite sense ; (2) with ind., of particular definite persons.
-Sunt qui non habeant, est qui non curat habere.—Hor., Ep. ii, 2, 182.
+Sunt qui non habeant, est qui non curat habere.ï¿½Hor., Ep. ii, 2, 182.

 85. Circus Maximus, built by Tarquinius Priscus between the Aventine and Palatine hills; it was the scene of all sorts of